ashleychontos/pySYD/docs/quickstart.rst

       - example data saved
       - results will be saved to /Users/ashleychontos/Desktop/pysyd/results

-As shown above, the ``pySYD`` setup feature downloaded example data and other relevant information from the `public GitHub repo <https://github.com/ashleychontos/pySYD>`_ and therefore, you are now ready to become an asteroseismologist!
+As shown above, the feature downloaded example data and other relevant items from the `public GitHub repo <https://github.com/ashleychontos/pySYD>`_.

+You are now ready to use ``pySYD`` and become an asteroseismologist (if you weren't one already)!

 .. important::

-    Time and frequency in the time series and power spectrum file **must** be in the specified units (days and muHz) in order for the pipeline to properly process the data and provide reliable results.
+    Time and frequency **must** be in the specified units (days and muHz) in order for the pipeline to properly process the data and provide reliable results.